 Salt Institute for Documentary Studies

-The Salt Graduate Certificate in Documentary Studies is a unique semester-long program focused on training the next generation of storytellers with professional students from all over the U.S. and around the world.
-This program offers three study tracks: Radio & Podcasting, Short Film, or Writing.
+The Salt Graduate Certificate in Documentary Studies is a unique semester-long program offered in the Summer and Fall semesters, focused on training the next generation of storytellers with professional students from all over the U.S. and around the world.
+This program offers three study tracks: Radio & Podcasting, Short Film, and Writing.

 Short Film